Did you Know?

 Again the Socceroos made the World Cup Finals in 2014 Brazil.
 Despite strong showings, the team did not win a match.
-Australia continued it good run in qualifying for the World Cup, and again qualified for Qatar in 2022.
+Australia continued it good run in qualifying for the World Cup, and has again qualified for Qatar in 2022.
 With two wins in the group stage, the 2022 squad has achieved the best result for Australia at the World Cup.

 Up until 2022, Australia have won only two of their 13 games at the World Cup, against Japan in 2006 (3-1) and Serbia in 2010 (2-1).
 At the 2022 tournament in Qatar, Australia added two more wins.